syncom/r10edocker/README.md

   container.
 Unlike in "artifacts", the external data path can be either a file or a directory.
 However, the source and destination paths for the same external datum must be of the same type (file or directory) when instantiated.
+  - "src" shall be a *relative path* to the project diectory where `r10edocker` is run
+  - "dest" shall be an *absolut path* in the final Docker container image
 - "include_ca_bundle" dictates a root CA bundle from the `cacert` package of nixpkgs will be installed in the container image.
 If the value of this field is set to `true` the root CA bundle will be included in the container, which